DafetiteOgaga/custom_commands/README.md

 Version 1.0.0 (19-08-2023)
 ## New
+	- Added the git username and email feature locally to the create and clone repository commands (specific to the current working repository)
 	- Added reminder to users not to create a repository within an existing repository
 	- Added reminder to users not to clone into an existing repository
     - Added cls command to the list